saberman888/Reddit-Save-Tool/README.md

 		-dc: Disable comments
 		-a [ACCOUNT]: Load a specific account
 		-t: Disable Text
-		-l [limit]: Sets the limit of the number of comments, the default being 1000 items
+		-l [limit]: Sets the limit of the number of items, the default being 1000 items
 		-RHA: Enable reddit-html-archiver output
 		-whl/-whitelist [sub]: Whitelist a paticular sub and block the others -bl/-blacklist [sub]: Black list a paticular sub